zulip/zulip/docs/production/email-gateway.md

   documentation](https://zulip.com/integrations/doc/email) for
   details.

-Once this integration is configured, each stream will have a special email address displayed on the stream settings page.
-Emails sent to that address will be delivered into the stream.
+Once this integration is configured, each channel will have a special email address displayed on the channel settings page.
+Emails sent to that address will be delivered into the channel.

 There are two ways to configure Zulip's email gateway: